Evexi/Evexi/docs/square/index.md

 Note: You need to grant the relevant Square permissions per hook you plan to use
 Note: We use our own structs rather than the structs on the Square documentation
+Note: You need to add a bespoke player env var to be able to get the Square web hooks events sent

 ## Supported Webhooks